kkozmic/Cartographer/readme.markdown

 This tends to be a very mundane, repetitive and boring code - one that's a perfect candidate for automation, and that's where Cartographer steps in.

+## How does it work?

-Using a set of out of the box conventions, as well as custom ones, supplied by you, it compiles code that does the mapping for you, so that you write:
+Using a set of out-of-the-box conventions, as well as custom ones, supplied by you, it compiles code that does the mapping for you, so that you write:

 ```java
 var orderDto = mapper.Convert<OrderDto>(order);